Tulane Law School Coronavirus (COVID-19) Updates

 Tulane Law School has moved to online instruction and to have as many faculty and staff that can effectively work from home do so now.
 Following the university's directive, we have also canceled events of greater than 10 people.
 Please read below for more information.
 If you are not a student, faculty or staff member, and are unsure who to call with a concern or question, e-mail email@example.com.

-Tulane Law School will begin online instruction as of March 23.
-In order to minimize the number of e-mail messages sent to students, we are continually updating this law school-specific document Information and answers to frequently asked questions.
-Please refer to it frequently.
+In order to minimize the number of e-mail messages sent to students, we are continually updating this law school-specific document.
+Please refer to this frequently.

 Access to Campus is Restricted

 We will be providing Fall Semester updates in the coming days.

 Tulane University has suspended or postponed all gatherings on campus for the time being which will impact a number of law school conferences, lectures and other events.
 Given that the impact of the virus remains fluid, we will remain in contact about future events beyond May 1 including the Tulane Law School Alumni Reception at the Louisiana State Bar Association Annual Meeting (Sandestin, Florida, June 9); and the Tulane Law Alumni Swearing-In Ceremony at the U.S. Supreme Court (Washington, D.C., June 1).

 On March 20, 2020, Mayor LaToya Cantrell issued a “Stay at Home” mandate for the City of New Orleans.
 While faculty and staff are considered “essential” personnel under the Mayor’s order and are permitted to travel to the Law School if (and only if) there is a “critical need” to do so to carry out remote teaching, they should remain in the building no longer than absolutely necessary.
 Weinmann Hall is locked and accessible only by Splashcard.